 Once you are approved for a debt settlement program, the company takes over dealing with your creditors.
 You only have to make one monthly payment.
 At Golden Financial Services, if you have a hardship situation pop-up one month, call in, and we will reduce your payment for that month or let you skip a payment.

-Since your debt is getting reduced by a substantial amount, your overall monthly payment will be significantly lower than what you were paying when paying minimum payments.
+Since your debt is getting reduced by a substantial amount, your overall monthly payment will be significantly lower than what you were paying minimum payments.
 You can be debt-free within around 3-years on average by using a debt settlement service.

-Debt relief companies that are highly rated by the Better Business Bureau and who have no complaints, will usually quote their clients conservatively and always perform better in the end.
+Debt relief companies that are highly rated by the Better Business Bureau and who have no complaints — will usually quote their clients conservatively and always perform better in the end.

 How long does a debt settlement stay on your credit report?